msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 2. Bagging works on `re-sampling data with replacement` and create different dataset and the week learners are learnt on them, and final predictions are taken by averaging or majority voting.
 E.g. Random Forest.

-:arrow_forward: **Bagging:** It is a simple ensembling technique in which we build many independent predictors/models/learners on sampled data with replacement from the original data (**Bootstrap Aggregatoin**) and combine them using some model averaging techniques. (e.g. weighted average, majority vote or normal average).
+:arrow_forward: **Bagging:** It is a simple ensembling technique in which we build many independent predictors/models/learners on sampled data with replacement from the original data (**Bootstrap Aggregation**) and combine them using some model averaging techniques. (e.g. weighted average, majority vote or normal average).
 E.g: `Random Forest`

 :arrow_forward: **Boosting:** Also an ensemble learning method in which the predictors are not made independently, but sequentially. [[link](https://medium.com/mlreview/gradient-boosting-from-scratch-1e317ae4587d)]